SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Listing Systemd Environment"

     Detects a listing of systemd environment variables.
 This command could be used to do reconnaissance on a compromised host.

     - **Effort:** elementary

+??? abstract "Suspicious Headless Web Browser Execution To Download File"

+    Detects a suspicious command used to execute a Chromium-based web browser (Chrome or Edge) using the headless mode, meaning that the browser window wouldn't be visible, and the dump mode to download a file.
+This technique can be used to fingerprint the compromised host, in particular by the Ducktail infostealer.

+    - **Effort:** elementary